 Samsung Galaxy S21 cameras

-That's not the only crazy camera idea Samsung is considering for future phones.
+Samsung seems to be planning some even crazier ideas for future phones, but it's unlikely they'll come to the Galaxy S21.
 A patent for a six-camera array with lenses and sensors that can move, pivot and zoom in and out has made the rounds, courtesy of LetsGoDigital.
 This idea seems as though it may be too radical to debut in a phone as soon as the Galaxy S21, though the increase in lens quantity and the idea to allow those lenses to move sounds like a worthwhile long-term goal for Samsung.